 This course provides an opportunity for learners to plan a field project for an academic, workplace or other professional or community setting.
 Learners will find a location, propose a topic, develop a strategy for implementation and finalize the project plan.
 Examples could include developing and delivering a session or webinar on a specific open education practice for a specific setting, writing, and presenting a draft policy framework to a committee or other leadership entity, developing an open pedagogy guide for teachers, or proposing a draft micro- credential process for professional certification in an industry of relevance the learners' work or interest.

-Upon successful completion of this module, you will be able to develop a project plan for an open education-related field project.
+Upon successful completion of this topic, you will be able to develop a project plan for an open education-related field project.

-Upon successful completion of this module, you will be able to determine how you will operationalize your field project plan.
+Upon successful completion of this topic, you will be able to determine how you will operationalize your field project plan.

-Upon successful completion of this module, you will be able to implement and evaluate their field study project in an organizational or community setting.
+Upon successful completion of this topic, you will be able to implement and evaluate their field study project in an organizational or community setting.

 Open Education Research Project (OPEN-9900)